Erika Henningsen: Television

 In January 2020, it was announced that Henningsen would be joining the Broadway cast of the new musical Flying Over Sunset, scheduled to open in the spring of 2020 at the Vivian Beaumont Theater under the direction of James Lapine.
 However, the production's opening was postponed until the fall of 2020 after theaters were mandated to shut down by Governor Andrew Cuomo on March 12, 2020, due to the COVID-19 pandemic.
 Henningsen did not return to the production when it resumed performances in December 2021.

 From 2021 to 2024, Henningsen portrayed young Gloria in the Peacock comedy Girls5Eva, executive produced by Tina Fey and starring Sara Bareilles, Renée Elise Goldsberry, Busy Philipps, and Paula Pell.

 In 2023, she was cast as a series regular in the ABC network pilot Public Defenders directed by Randall Einhorn, written/executive produced by Eddie Quintana and starring Anthony Anderson.
 However, the project was ultimately canceled due to the 2023 Writers Guild of America (WGA) strike.

 She reunited with Mean Girls the Musical and Girls5Eva producer Tina Fey for the 2025 Netflix comedy The Four Seasons, playing the role of Ginny.
-Henningsen is set to return for season two of The Four Seasons, which has been officially renewed.
+Henningsen returned for season two of The Four Seasons, which premiered on May 28, 2026.